-Table 4: Detailed information of projected bins from the new DEMP measurements with SoLID, while $< Q^2 >$ and < -t > are in the unit of GeV.
-The data are divided into 14 -t bins in both -t (7 bins) and $Q^2$ (2 bins).
+Table 4: Detailed information of projected bins from the new DEMP measurements with SoLID, while $\langle Q^2 \rangle$ and $\langle -t \rangle$ are in the unit of GeV2.
+The data are divided into 14 -t bins in both -t (7 bins) and Q^2 (2 bins).
 The projected uncertainties are statistical only.

 Figure 15: Missing momentum spectra of DEMP and SIDIS events in the worse scenario where we assume all SIDIS events contain protons in the final state.
-The missing momentum distributions are well separated between the two processes and one can apply a cut at $P{miss} < 1.2 \text{ GeV/c}$ (indicated by the black dashed line) to remove most of the SIDIS events.
+The missing momentum distributions are well separated between the two processes and one can apply a cut at $P{miss} < 1.0$ GeV/c (indicated by the light-blue dashed line) to remove most of the SIDIS events.

 Fig. 15 shows a reconstruction of the missing momenta of both processes.
 One immediately sees that the missing momentum distributions of two processes are well separated.
-The SIDIS background can be largely rejected when we apply a cut, $P{miss} < 1.2 \text{ GeV/c}$ .
+The SIDIS background can be largely rejected when we apply a cut, $P{miss} < 1.0 \text{ GeV/c}$.